stelzo/ros_pointcloud2/README.md

 let in_msg = out_msg;

 let processed_cloud = in_msg.try_into_iter().unwrap()
-  .map(|point: PointXYZ| { // Define the info you want to have from the Msg.
+  .map(|point: PointXYZI| { // Define the type you want to map the data to.
-      // Some logic here ...
+    // Access the data like a normal struct.

-      point
+    PointXYZI::new(point.x, point.y, point.z, 0.1)
   })
   .collect::<Vec<_>>();
 ```